karenpayneoregon/WindowsInstaller/ServiceInstaller/readme.md

 </appSettings>
 ```

-<kbd>👉</kbd>To run another project, the project must be at the root level of this solution.
+:yellow_circle: To run another project, the project must be at the root level of this solution.

 - Change `ExecutableName` to the name of the executable for the service
 - Change `ServiceKnownName` to the service name